-Little Koala Montessori Academy Daycare program opens for children age 12 months to 36 months old, with 20 spaces in Abbotsford location.
-24 spaces coming in Richmond IKEA location expected to open in Fall 2019.
+Little Koala Montessori Academy Daycare program opens for children age 15 months to 36 months old, with 20 spaces in Abbotsford location, 34 spaces in Richmond (Clarke), and 24 spaces in Delta location.

 • 9 hours / day, 5 days / week

 • Ages 15 months to 36 months old

 • 3 Early Childhood Educators per class with 12 children.